Esri/arcgis-maps-sdk-java-samples/image_layers/map-image-layer-tables/README.md

 ## Additional information

-You can use `arcGISMapImageLayer.loadTablesAndLayersAsync()` to recursively load all sublayers and tables associated with a map image layer.
+You can use `ArcGISMapImageLayer.loadTablesAndLayersAsync()` to recursively load all sublayers and tables associated with a map image layer.

 ## Tags